 Both Dr. Zaetta and Dr. Rosen agree that sleep drugs can help in certain cases.
 But they usually aren’t the best answer.
 They can be habit-forming.
 And they don’t mimic natural sleep.
 “You can knock yourself out with medication.
 But there’s a difference between unconsciousness and true sleep,” says Dr. Zaetta.

 Instead, they suggest you focus on the habits above.
 Improve the space where you sleep.
 And find a way to cut down on your stress level.
 “The root cause for many people who have trouble sleeping?
 It’s that they haven’t come to terms with some sort of stress in their life,” says Dr. Zaetta.
 “They ruminate about it on a conscious or unconscious level.
 And it is very disruptive.”

 You can also try reading a book in dim light or listening to calming music.
 Or turn on a sleep app that guides you through meditation to help you settle down at bedtime.

 Need help getting a handle on your stress levels?
 Optum has digital mental health support tools that can help.
-Get on-the-go support from Sanvello.
-Or work with someone one-on-one from AbleTo.
+Work with someone one-on-one from AbleTo.